Samyang7/Speed/README.md

 Perl

 # How to use
-clone the speed.pl to the local computer and use as filter terminal command
+clone the speed.pl to the local computer and use as filter terminal command like example